smithy-lang/smithy-kotlin/docs/design/endpoints.md

 as the `smithy.rules#endpointRuleSet` service trait.
 The schema for this trait will be described as part of Smithy's extended documentation in the future.

-The smithy-kotlin repository implements the core code-generation for endpoint providers based on rule sets defined this way, as well as the middleware that sources the parameters for the resolver and calls it on each request.
+The smithy-kotlin project implements the core code generation for endpoint providers based on rule sets defined this way, as well as the middleware that binds the parameters for the resolver and calls it on each request.

-## Core Concepts
+## Core Concept

 ### Endpoint
 The `Endpoint` is the result of calling an endpoint provider implementation at runtime to determine what endpoint to use when making service calls.
 The type is public and shared across all service clients, and all provider implementations MUST return values of this type.
-All values of the endpoint are provided by the ruleset.
+All values of the endpoint are provided by the rule set.

-The (annotated) type is provided here:
+The annotated type is provided here:

 ```kotlin
 public data class Endpoint @InternalApi constructor(